-In this section we will derive the Collins et al \cite{Collins02a} inequality $I\leq 3$ (see Eq.
+In this section we will derive a typical Collins et al \cite{Collins02a} inequality $I\leq 3$ (see Eq.
 (3) therein).
 We show that the proof of the CGLMP inequalities does not depend on the HVT probabilities $C(j,k,l,m)$ themselves satisfying the locality requirement.

 The quantity $I$ is defined by

 so \emph{without} invoking a local hidden variable theory for the $ C(j,k,l,m) $ themselves, we have

 Now the quantity in the brackets $\left[ {}\right] $ is never negative and could only have possible values of $0,1,2,3,4$ in view of the Kronecker delta only having values of $0$ or $1$.
 The value $4$ is impossible since this would require $j=k=m=l$ for the first, third and fourth Kronecker $ \delta $ to equal $1$ but requires $l=k+1(\func{mod}d)$ for the second Kronecker $\delta $ to also equal $1$.
 Hence $\left[ {}\right] \leq 3$ and thus